corrode/corrode.github.io/content/migration-guides/python-to-rust/index.md

     ],
   },
   {
-    type: "input",
+    type: "radio",
     question: "How many developers would be involved in the migration?",
+    options: ["1", "2-3", "4-9", "10+"],
     id: "teamSize",
   },
   {
     type: "input",
-    question: "What's your biggest concern about the migration that we haven't covered?",
+    question: "Anything else you'd like to share about your migration plans?",
-    id: "biggestConcern",
+    id: "additionalComments",
     placeholder: "Share your thoughts...",
     optional: true,
   },
   {